 The Journey

 There are essentially three phases to our journey.
-At each phase, our goal is to determine if working together is a no-go, or if it makes sense to move on to the next phase.
-We believe, and we hope you do too, that a “no” is not a bad thing, especially when we come to the conclusion earlier in our discussions.
-Figuring out that working together is not ideal late in the game costs more — so if you have doubts, bring them to the table early on, as we will too.
+At each phase, our goal is to determine if moving forward together makes sense or if it’s best to part ways.
+We believe, and we hope you agree, that an early “no” is not a bad outcome.
+It helps avoid costly realizations later in the process.
+If you have any doubts, please share them early on, and we will do the same.

 01. Introductory call

-In this first call, we will cover deal-breaking topics like scope of work (what your goals and/or challenges are, and do we have the right capabilities for you?) and timeline (when do you need it, and can we deliver?).
+In this first call, we want to learn about the big problems you’re looking to solve and the opportunities ahead.
+We will discuss critical topics such as the scope of work (what are your goals and challenges, and do we have the right capabilities to address them?) and timeline (when do you need it, and can we deliver?).

 02. Discovery Meeting

-Like a first date, there will be questions to ask, and questions to answer.
-There may even be stories, laughters, and a show-and-tell of relevant past work.
-Aside from exploring the surface such as qualifications and experiences, we’ll dig a little deeper into vision, mission, and culture.
-The goal is to determine if we’re a magnetic ‘match made in heaven’, or at risk of a forever ‘friend-zone’.
+This is our first date, and we expect to really get to know each other.
+We might share stories, laughter, and a show-and-tell of relevant past work.
+Beyond discussing qualifications and experiences, we’ll delve deeper into vision, mission, and culture.
+The goal is to determine if we’re a perfect match or just destined to be friends.

-A poor choice of restaurant is negligible in consequences, but the wrong choice of agency partner?
-Whew.
-So let’s take some time to discover and explore here.
+A poor choice of restaurant has minor consequences, but choosing the wrong agency partner?
+That’s significant.
+So, let’s take the time to discover and explore.

 - No: We thank you for your time.